 Darkrooms are used to make prints from photographic negatives and are not required to develop film.
-Film can be easily developed at home with a developing tank and film changing bag in addition to items found around your home.
-Other options for developing your film include retail developing services, online labs, and community darkrooms.
+Film can be easily developed at home with film developing chemicals, a film developing tank, and a film changing bag in addition to items found around your home.
+Other options for developing your film include retail developing services, online mail-in labs, and community darkrooms.

-So, it’s entirely possible to develop film in the comfort of your own home without a remodel job.
-But how does at home film developing hold up to mailing it out to an online lab or going into the store?
+So, it’s entirely possible to develop film in the comfort of your own home without a remodeling job.
+But how does at-home film developing hold up to mailing it out to an online lab or going into the store?
 Let’s explore this topic more to see the best way to bring your images to life.

 Developing Film Without a Darkroom